FCAPS.ECLASS

 If the file is a relative path (e.g. bin/foo rather than /bin/foo), then the appropriate path var ($D/$ROOT/etc...) will be prefixed based on the current ebuild phase.

-The caps mode (default 711) is used to set the permission on the file if capabilities were properly set on the file.
+The caps mode is used to set the permission on the file if capabilities were properly set on the file.
+No change is applied by default.

 ECLASS VARIABLES